adamsilver/maintainablecss.com-jekyll/_chapters/04-ids.md

 Now, the element is blue&mdash;problem solved.

 Whilst using IDs for styling is problematic, we can still use them for other things.
-For example, we'll most certainly need to use them to:
+For example, we'll most certainly need to use them to connect:

-- link labels to form fields;
+- labels to form fields
-- bind internal anchors to a hash fragment in the URL; and
+- in-page anchors to a hash fragment in the URL
-- connect various ARIA attributes to help screen reader users.
+- ARIA attributes to help screen reader users

 ## Final thought